 Many replacement windows come standard with a low-e1 glass.
 Low e stands for low emissivity and is a coating that is applied to the interior of the inner pane of glass and the exterior of the outer pane of glass.
 As we mentioned before, the low-e coating filters out harmful UV rays and blocks heat or cold from entering throught the IGU.
 Many times, low E glass is made up of one, two or three low E layers that work together to maximize a window’s energy efficiency.
 For example, three low-e coatings would make a low E3 glass.

 Low E glass will typically add about $25 to the base price of a window.
-A low E2 glass will typically add about $50 to the base price of a window and a low E3 glass will typically at about $75 to the base price of the window.
+A low E2 glass will typically add about $50 to the base price of a window.
+A low E3 glass will typically at about $75 to the base price of the window.

 Low-e1 Upgrade: $25